16gs24/hotel-case/README.md

 # hotel-case

-- Completed as part of interview cycle.
+- Completed as part of interview cycle for analytics role

-## Contents
+## Repo Contents
-Notebooks contains files used for ad hoc analysis & statistical testing scripts contains some common functions re-used for statistical testing
+- Notebooks contains files used for ad hoc analysis & statistical testing
+- scripts contains some common functions re-used for statistical testing

+## Exclusions
 Notebooks reference a data folder that was not added to the repository